andrehdias/nameless-warrior/readme.md

 # Nameless Warrior :video_game: :european_castle:

-The project consists in a retro style RPG made entirely with WEB technologies (HTML5, CSS and Javascript)
+The project consists in a retro style RPG fully built under WEB technologies (HTML5, CSS and Javascript)

 To follow the project progress, star this repository and follow the [trello](https://trello.com/b/PuE28a1W) board!